Which motion design course is best for you? Here's an in-depth guide to animation courses at School of Motion.

 An Encouraging MoGraph Community

 Even though there is a lot to learn that doesn't mean it has to be "hard".
 We want to make sure you make it through.
-That's why we don't just throw lessons at you like robots, we're humans.
-So, lean on your TAs and community for encouragement!
+That's why we don't just throw lessons at you like robots.
+We're humans, and we understand that it's important to lean on your TAs and community for encouragement!
 We're all here to help each other and learn.

 Animate Professional Storyboards

 All of the storyboards created for AEK have been designed by professional designers.
 These illustrations have been tailored to provide clear direction for your assignments.
 This workflow will simulate real-world artist collaborations.

 You won't believe how good you'll get.

 We hit the ground running!
 By the end of After Effects Kickstart you'll look back and think you've time traveled.
 Your animations are going to be at a totally new level and your knowledge of working in After Effects will be clearer than ever.